cristianoap/SCORM-Manager/README.md

 pages_dir: Folder containing html files for each menu item.

 lang: Allows internationalize the course.
-A folder within the html folder should be created with the language selected in this configuration (eg html / en_US / aula1.html).
+A folder within the html folder should be created with the language selected in this configuration (eg html/en_US/introduction.html).
 The file containing the course of the menu should be appointed as the menu_pt_BR.xml Convention.

 straight: If set to TRUE, prevents the student to jump course pages.

 score_by_progress: Allows scoring the student based on the percentage of progress even in the course.
 If other scoring metrics are used, this option can remain FALSE.
-The value of the student's score will be within the score_min and score_max limits.
+The value of the student's score should be between the score_min and score_max.

 score_max: Maximum possible score for this course.